 - A key challenge in the Prison Service is to provide equitable care and ensure timely access to Palliative Care services, within prison regimes.
 In order to address these challenges the Palliative Care in Prisons Steering Group has been established in which Renfrewshire Council plays a key role.
-Together with MacMillan Cancer Support.
-SPS and Social Work Scotland we will explore opportunities that the new model of community justice offers. - The partnership is also one of the three pilot areas working on the reducing the use of remand and short sentencing project to explore how partners can maximise the use of community disposal by the court and reduce the negative impact on desistence from offending that short periods of imprisonment can cause.
+Together with MacMillan Cancer Support, SPS and Social Work Scotland we will explore opportunities that the new model of community justice offers. - The partnership is also one of the three pilot areas working on the Penal Policy Improvement Project to explore how partners can reduce the use of remand, maximise the use of community disposals by the court and reduce the negative impact on desistence from offending that short periods of imprisonment can cause.